Skip to main content

 • Trade & Lease Claims: Unimpaired; paid in ordinary course

-• Existing Equity: Canceled for no recovery, subject to warrant
+• Existing Equity: Canceled without consideration

 ClassImpairmentTreatmentEstimated Recovery

-ABL LendersNoPaid in full / refinanced by exit ABL100 %
+ABL LendersNoPaid in full / refinanced by exit ABL100%

-Trade & Lease ClaimsNoPaid in ordinary course100 %
+Trade & Lease ClaimsNoPaid in ordinary course100%

 Capital Structure